PureStorage-OpenConnect/pure-fb-openmetrics-exporter/specification/metrics/purefb-metrics.md

-# Semantic Conventions for Pure FlashArray Metrics <!-- omit from toc -->
+# Semantic Conventions for Pure FlashBlade Metrics <!-- omit from toc -->

-This document describes the semantic conventions for Pure FlashArray Metrics.
+This document describes the semantic conventions for Pure FlashBlade Metrics.

 <!-- toc -->